 Our compensation committee is currently comprised of Ms. Shackelford Murray and Messrs.
 Waller and Comcowich and Dr. Bolles, with Ms. Shackelford Murray serving as compensation committee chair.
+Mr. Comcowich did not serve on this committee while he served as our Interim Chief Executive Officer.
 Each member of our compensation committee meets the requirements for independence for compensation committee members under current Nasdaq Stock Market and SEC rules and regulations.
 Each member of our compensation committee is also a non-employee director, as defined pursuant to Rule 16b-3 promulgated under the Exchange Act.
+In 2022, our compensation committee held four meetings.
 The purpose of our compensation committee is to discharge the responsibilities of our Board of Directors relating to compensation of our executive officers.

-In 2021, our compensation committee held five meetings.
 The responsibilities of our compensation committee include, among other things:

-- reviewing, approving, and determining, or making recommendations to our Board of Directors regarding, the compensation of our executive officers: - administering our stock and equity incentive plans; - · reviewing and approving or making recommendations to our Board of Directors regarding incentive compensation and equity plans; and - establishing and reviewing general policies relating to compensation and benefits of our employees.
+- reviewing, approving, and determining, or making recommendations to our Board of Directors regarding, the compensation of our executive officers; - administering our stock and equity incentive plans; - reviewing and approving or making recommendations to our Board of Directors regarding incentive compensation and equity plans; and - establishing and reviewing general policies relating to compensation and benefits of our employees.